Frequently Asked Questions for Prospective Students

 Can I take courses without getting a degree?

 Yes, you may register as a Special Student or in a certificate program.
-The only stipulation is that you fulfill requirements for admission and meet the prerequisites for courses in which you are interested.
+The only stipulation is that you fulfill the admission requirements and meet the prerequisites for courses in which you are interested.

 Are there advisors available?